 Distance from Kota Kinabalu

 Obviously, by choosing the resort option, we were not as central for exploring Kota Kinabalu.
-However, it was fairly easy to use a grab or one of the hotel’s shuttle buses.
+However, it was easy to use a grab (Asian equivalent of uber) or use hotel’s shuttle buses.

 On a positive note, the location was better for our white-water rafting trip, and didn’t have to leave so early.